There were conspiracies to defame Gujarat, stop investment: PM Modi | Law-Order

 Prime Minister Narendra Modi on Sunday said there have been conspiracies to defame Gujarat and stop investments to his home state, but Gujarat ignored them and charted a new path of progress.

-He was addressing a rally after inaugurating and laying the foundation stone of development works in Bhuj district ahead of Gujarat elections slated later this year.
+He was addressing a rally after inaugurating and laying the foundation stone of development works in Kutch district ahead of Gujarat elections slated later this year.

 Modi said he can clearly visualise that in spite of many deficiencies now, India will be a developed nation by 2047.